ld3z/tapestry-plugins/README.md

 To install a plugin in the Tapestry app:

-1. [Download the latest release](https://github.com/ld3z/tapestry-plugins/releases/latest) of the desired plugin (`fun.comick.tapestry-connector`).
+1. [Download the latest release](https://github.com/ld3z/tapestry-plugins/releases/latest) of the desired plugin.
 2. Save the plugin file in the Files app on your iPhone.
 3. Open Tapestry and add the plugin as a connector through the in-app settings.